-Source: SEFSC Socioeconomic Panel (Sep22) accessed by the SEFSC Economic Query System (December 2022) for ADW-permitted vessels that land Atlantic dolphin and wahoo in the South Atlantic, and BEA GDP deflator (issued October 27, 2022).
+Source: SEFSC Socioeconomic Panel (September 22) accessed by the SEFSC Economic Query System (December 2022) for ADW-permitted vessels that land Atlantic dolphin and wahoo in the South Atlantic, and BEA GDP deflator (issued October 27, 2022).

 An annual average of 33 federally permitted vessels landed ADW harvested from Mid-Atlantic and/or Northeast waters (Table 1.6.1.4.9).
 In 2020, the number fell to 27 and rebounded to 32 in 2021.
-An annual average of 15 (45.5%) of the vessels had one or more trips with reported ADW landings over 200 lbs.
+An annual average of 15 (45.5%) of the vessels had one or more trips with reported ADW landings over 200 lbs (ACCSP commercial landings data).